shivangp76/spares/docs/src/getting_started.md

 ## Creating a parser (optional)

-Spares ships with 2 main parsers: "markdown" and "latex-note".
+Spares ships with 3 main parsers: "markdown", "typst", and "latex-note".

 The "markdown" parser serves as a guide for a basic parser, while the "latex-note" parser is more advanced.
+The "typst" parser is a middle ground.
 If you are creating your own parser, it is probably best to copy one of these as your starting template.
 The full specifications of these parsers can be found in the code documentation.

 Note that creating or modifying the parsers will require recompiling the package.